letsdiscodev/docs.letsdisco.dev/docs/get-started/host-from-home-with-a-pi.md

 - A free Cloudflare account
   - You will need to enter a credit card during the setup, but you will not be charged
 - A domain name, either bought through Cloudflare or at a different registrar
-- A home internet connection
+- An internet connection (through your home router's wifi or Ethernet connection, or even using a phone's hotspot)

 ## Steps